Start Early: 3 to 4 Months Before the Baby Arrives

 Before Walking Through the Door

-Have someone else hold the baby while the person who has been away at the hospital greets the dog first.
-Your dog has missed you and needs that initial burst of excitement to pass before meeting the newborn.
+Have someone else hold the baby while the person who's been away at the hospital greets the dog first.
+Your dog has missed you.
+They need that initial burst of excitement to pass before meeting the newborn.

 The First Introduction

 Keep your dog on a loose leash held by a second person.
 Sit calmly with the baby and allow the dog to approach and sniff at their own pace.
-Speak in a calm, normal voice -- not the high-pitched excited tone many people instinctively use.
+Speak in a calm, normal voice.
+(Skip the high-pitched, excited tone most of us instinctively use.)
 Reward calm, gentle investigation with treats.

-Do not force the interaction.
+Here's the thing: don't force the interaction.
 If your dog is nervous or disinterested, let them walk away.
-They will come back when they are ready.
+They'll come back when they're ready.

 What to Watch For